LLM-MINE: Large Language Model based Alzheimer's Disease and Related Dementias Phenotypes Mining from Clinical Notes: Experimental Results

 We further perform chi-square tests of independence~\cite{McHugh2013ChiSquareIndependence} to measure the statistical significance of differences between the cohorts, which is presented in Table~\ref{tab:chi_square_dataset_a} and Table~\ref{tab:chi_square_dataset_b}.
 For each phenotype, we construct a $2 \times 3$ contingency table comparing the presence/absence of the phenotype across the three cohorts.
-Pairwise $2\times 2$ tests are subsequently conducted between each cohort pair (CN vs. MCI, CN vs. ADRD, MCI vs. ADRD).
+Pairwise $2\times 2$ tests are subsequently conducted between each cohort pair (CN vs. MCI, CN vs. ADRD, \textit{etc}).
 Statistical significance was defined as $p < 0.05$.

-For Phenotype List~1, neurobehavioral tests/ratings and biomarker test results show few recorded instances, and therefore the corresponding p-values do not hold statistical significance.
-The other four categories of phenotypes all indicate statistical significance on certain level.

 Several key findings emerge from the chi-square analysis. \textbf{First, the MCI vs.\ ADRD comparison is consistently the weakest across both phenotype lists}.
 In List~2, only Memory reaches statistical significance for this pairwise comparison ($p < 0.05$), while Behavior is essentially non-significant ($p = 0.494$) and Visuospatial Skills ($p = 0.056$) and Language ($p = 0.084$) remain at borderline significance.
 This confirms that while LLM-extracted phenotypes are effective at detecting cognitive impairment, they have limited power for distinguishing disease stage. \textbf{Second, several individual patterns merit attention}.
 Family History in List~1 exhibits an unusual profile: it is highly significant overall and for CN vs.\ ADRD and MCI vs.\ ADRD ($p < 0.001$), yet non-significant for CN vs.\ MCI ($p = 0.755$).
 This suggests that family history documentation does not differ between CNs and MCI patients but becomes more thoroughly recorded as disease progresses and patients undergo more comprehensive clinical workups.
 Comorbidities is the weakest discriminator in List~1, achieving only $p = 0.007$ overall, with a non-significant CN vs.\ MCI comparison ($p = 0.179$).
 This is consistent with the high baseline prevalence of conditions such as hypertension and depression across all groups, which diminishes their discriminative utility.
 By contrast, neuroimaging findings is the only List~1 category that achieves $p < 0.001$ across all comparisons, including MCI vs.\ ADRD, making it the single strongest discriminator for three-way group separation. \textbf{Finally, List~2 phenotypes are more uniformly significant than those in List~1}.
 All five List~2 categories achieve $p < 0.001$ for the overall, CN vs.\ MCI, and CN vs.\ ADRD comparisons, whereas List~1 contains categories with weaker or non-significant pairwise results.
 This suggests that cognitive-domain phenotypes (memory, executive function, language) are more consistently informative than the clinical and demographic features captured in List~1.